Skip to content

 This installation guide, as well as the stuff you can find in the etc/ and docker/ directories of the n6 source code repository, concern setting up an n6 instance just for testing, exploration and experimentation, i.e., not for production (at least, not without careful security-focused adjustments).

-In other words, these materials are not intended to be used as a recipe for a secure production setup – in particular, when it comes to (but not limited to) such issues as X.509 certificates (note that those in the etc/ssl/* directories of the source code repository are purely example ones – they should never be used for anything related to production systems!), authentication and authorization settings (which in these materials are, generally, either skipped or reduced to what is necessary just to run the stuff), or file access permissions.
+In other words, these materials are not intended to be used as a recipe for a secure production setup – in particular, when it comes to (but not limited to) such subjects as X.509 certificates (note that those in the etc/ssl/* directories of the source code repository are purely example ones – they should never be used for anything related to production systems!), authentication and authorization settings (which in these materials are, generally, either skipped or reduced to what is necessary just to run the stuff), or file access permissions.

 Requirements